 Our Silver pieces are crafted with high purity silver (Britannia Silver 958).
 This type of silver retains its bright color, unlike Sterling Silver which tends to tarnish easily.

 As with most metals, tarnishing can occur due to environmental pollutants.
-If pieces have come into contact with pollutants or perspiration, please rinse with cold water and gently pat dry with a tissue before storing them in the provided zip-lock bag.
-For necklaces or jewelry exposed to perspiration or perfume, please rinse with cold water, pat dry with a tissue and store your pieces in the provided ziplock bag.
+If pieces have come into contact with pollutants, perspiration or perfume, please rinse with cold water and gently pat dry with a tissue before storing them in the provided zip-lock bag.
 When your pieces are not being worn, we strongly recommend that you store them in the provided ziplock bags to reduce the exposure to the air, thus retaining the clean colour for longer.

 To clean Silver pieces yourself, we recommend you use either a cleaning cloth especially for silver, or silver-cleaning liquid, such as Hagarty.

 23K Gold Vermeil